-When a child is placed in a private residential or PCP foster placement, it is sometimes necessary for the placement provider to request a bed hold.
+When a child is placed in a private residential, PCP foster placement, or emergency shelter placement, it is sometimes necessary for the placement provider to request a bed hold.
 A bed hold may be requested when a child is:

 - Hospitalized; or

 - AWOL (absent without leave).

 The purpose of a bed hold is to ensure that a child can return to the same placement setting in order to promote attachment and continuity of care.
 Therefore, bed holds are only applicable if the child is returning to the same foster home within the PCP agency or same program within a PCC residential facility.
 If it is not the intent for the child to return to the same placement of program, a bed hold request will not be approved.

 - Requests approval in writing for the following types of bed holds from:

 - The SRA or designee (SRAA or SRCA) to hold a bed for up to two (2) weeks for a child who is away from a placement with the intent for a child to return to the same placement (for foster care this means the child will return to the same family that he/she left) during those two weeks;

 - The SRA or designee (SRAA or SRCA) when requesting a bed hold for a child who is AWOL;

 - The FSOS for up to two (2) weeks when a child has a temporary stay at a psychiatric hospital and the child is expected to be released within two (2) weeks;

 - The Department of Protection and Permanency Out of Home Care Branch Manager to hold a bed for up to two weeks for a youth who has a stay at a hospital or is AWOL with the intent for the child to return to the same emergency shelter placement within two weeks.